-NOTE: The detent rack (Figure 7-5) is adjusted during replacement and should never be loosened or readjusted after it is initially installed on the carriage.
+NOTE: Adjustment of the detent rack (Figure 7-4) is accomplished during replacement and should never be loosened or readjusted after it is initially installed on the carriage.

-When a detent rack is replaced (section 7.7.3), its right end (as viewed from the direction of the detent assembly) should be flush (± 0.001 -inch) with the right end of carriage.
+When a detent rack is replaced (section 7.7.3), its right end (as viewed from the direction of the detent assembly) should be flush (\pm 0.001-inch) with the right end of carriage.
 The top registration surfaces of detent rack must be pressed to establish a flush contact with the registration ledge of carriage.
 The two mounting screws must be tightened to secure the detent rack alignment.